Undergrad to full-time chef – a career in full swing

 HMB program at Tri-Cities offered for the first time

 Garza said she originally started her degree at the WSU Pullman campus, but due to personal reasons, decided to move back home and put school on hold.
 She resumed school at WSU Tri-Cities and planned on getting a business degree since the campus didn’t offer the HBM degree.
-But now that she can specialize in HBM, she will have the opportunity to apply even more of what she learns in the classroom to her career.
+But now that she could specialize in HBM, she would have the opportunity to apply even more of what she learns in the classroom to her career.

 “I was really worried when I left Pullman that I wouldn’t have the same opportunities, but now, I like to think that I’m in the Tri-Cities for a reason,” she said.